Miscarriage is a term describing cases where a pregnancy terminates on its own, typically within the first 20 weeks of a normal gestational period.

 Signs of Missed Miscarriages

 Women who have missed miscarriages generally don’t experience any miscarriage symptoms, including heavy cramping, vaginal bleeding or fecal tissue expulsion.
-This is due to the placenta releasing pregnancy hormones, which plays a role in continuing pregnancy symptoms for women.
+This is due to the placenta releasing pregnancy hormones, which play a role in continuing pregnancy symptoms for women.

 Some women, however, do experience diminishing pregnancy symptoms if they’re experiencing a missed miscarriage.
 Others also may have red or brownish vaginal discharge.
 Doctors generally diagnose missed miscarriages when they detect no fetal heartbeat and/or when an ultrasound, as mentioned, shows an underdeveloped fetus.